mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Katagiri Roshi:** Sure.
 You create.
 So, do you understand what “the world you create” means?
 This is very important for us.
 Everyone creates [the world].
 Here are ten people: each person creates this world.
 It means each person has a different idea.
 Alright?
 I can see everybody, like this, but I can see everyone in terms of my karma: my point of view, my taste, my feeling, et cetera.
 Do you understand?
 That means you are not you; you are *me*. *[He laughs.]* You are Katagiri.
 Ten Katagiris are there.
 Do you understand?

 It is very true!
 That’s why if you say one word to me, [even if] other people don’t hear that word, [still] I am very sensitive to that word and immediately I become mad at [you].
 So, I always create my world, and you create also your world.
 So, here are ten, twenty different worlds here.
 That means you are not separate [from] each other.
 Because *I create my own world* means all of your worlds are completely included in my world.

 So, *you* are my world!
 That’s why I cannot ignore you.
 Don’t you think so? *[He laughs.]*

-So, if I see you, you are a mirror of my life, looking at myself.
+If I see you, you are a mirror of my life, looking at myself.
 So, your life becomes the contents of my life.
 Okay?
 If you become crazy and destroy this Zen center, this is my mirror.
-Do you understand?
 So I say, “Please, don’t destroy this one.
 Please keep it here.” *[Laughter.]*

-So [everyone’s world].
+[...]
 That’s why we are connected with each other.
 That’s why we can share the compassion with each other.

 And another example is, Buddha [says] in a sutra [that] everyone loves himself best – if so, who loves best?
 The Buddha says everyone loves himself best in this world – why is it we have to hurt others? (*Transcriber’s Note:* This might be a reference to the *Rājan Sutta* in the *Udāna*.
 That sutra might be the source of a modern quote attributed to the Buddha: “If you truly loved yourself, you could never hurt another.”)